Retire in Panama

 When we asked people living in Panama what life is like and how people spend their time, they said:

 "The locals work hard and have lots of festivals.
 They honor the old folks, thier heritage, and way of life.
 They take time for coffee, for conversation.
 They are more then willing to show you and teach you and help you to find your place in their society.
 If you even try to speak spanish they admire you for that and even try thier hand at English or apologize for their lack of.
-Everyone says hello, waves, nods, gives recognition, an old fashioned thing that I missed in the U.S," said one retiree in Boquete.
+Everyone says hello, waves, nods, gives recognition, an old fashioned thing that I missed in the U.S," said a person in Boquete.

 Kovalenko & Vera is a Panamanian law firm that specializes in immigration law, corporate law, real estate law, banking, contract negotiation, taxes and flag registry.
 With more than 20 years of professional practice, Kovalenko & Vera builds lasting relationships with our clients to ensure your interests are safeguarded.